ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Save reference channel features

-  If ``True``, spotMAX will save an additional file with tabular data containing features based on the reference channel masks and intensities.
+  If ``True``, SpotMAX will save an additional file with tabular data containing features based on the reference channel masks and intensities.

-  The file will be saved in the ``spotMAX_output`` folder with the the name's pattern ``<run_number>_3_ref_channel_features_<text_to_append>.csv``, where ``<run_number>`` is the run number defined at :confval:`Run number`, and ``<text_to_append>`` is the text provided at the
+  The file will be saved in the ``SpotMAX_output`` folder with the the name's pattern ``<run_number>_3_ref_channel_features_<text_to_append>.csv``, where ``<run_number>`` is the run number defined at :confval:`Run number`, and ``<text_to_append>`` is the text provided at the